Ways To Help Prevent The Flu

 • Clean shared spaces more often during flu season, this might include kitchens, offices, computer keyboards, tablets, cell phones, phone receivers, even the office door handles, coffee pots and vending machine keys.
 Don’t forget the steering wheel in your car and gear shifter!

-This article, also on Blog Encounters, may be of interest: CCF Tea And The Benefits Of Drinking It
+This article, also on Blog Encounters, may be of interest: Quick And Easy Breakfast Ideas

 On A Personal Note: